-Last month, thanks to the bipartisan support and political courage of Congress - and the dedication of this committee - President Trump signed an omnibus spending bill that funds the government for the remainder of the fiscal year.
+Last month, thanks to the bipartisan support and political courage of Congress, President Trump signed an omnibus spending bill that funds the government for the remainder of the fiscal year.
 This law - along with the two-year budget agreement passed as part of February's Bipartisan Budget Act - finally freed us from the inefficient and damaging continuing resolution in 2018, providing the funding needed to start implementing the 2018 National Defense Strategy.